-We issued 795,000 Private Placement Warrants concurrently with the IPO.
+We issued 795,000 Private Placement Warrants concurrently with the Offering.
 These Private Placement Warrants and the shares of Company common stock issuable upon the exercise of the Private Placement Warrants are exercisable for cash or on a cashless basis, at the holder's option, and are non-redeemable so long as they are held by the initial purchasers or their permitted transferees.
-If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants will be redeemable by the Company and exercisable by such holders on the same basis as the warrants included in the units sold in the Company's IPO, in which case the 795,000 Private Placement Warrants could be redeemed by the Company for \$7,950.
+If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants will be redeemable by the Company and exercisable by such holders on the same basis as the warrants included in the units sold in the Company's Offering, in which case the 795,000 Private Placement Warrants could be redeemed by the Company for \$7,950.
 Under GAAP, the Company is required to evaluate contingent exercise provisions of these warrants and then their settlement provisions to determine whether they should be accounted for as a warrant liability or as equity.
-Any settlement amount not equal to the difference between the fair value of a fixed number of the Company's equity shares and a fixed monetary amount precludes these warrants, when held by someone other than the initial purchasers or their permitted transferees, will be redeemable by the Company, the requirements for accounting for these warrants as equity are not satisfied.
-Therefore, the Company is required to account for the Private Placement Warrants as a warrant liability and record (a) that liability at fair value, which was determined to approximate the fair value of the units sold in the Company is required to evalue of the warrants included in the units sold in the Company's IPO, and (b) any subsequent changes in fair value as of the end of each period for which earnings are reported.
-The impact of changes in fair value on earnings may have an adverse effect on the market price of our common stock.
+Any settlement amount not equal to the difference between the fair value of a fixed number of the Company's equity shares and a fixed monetary amount precludes these warrants from being considered indexed to its own stock, and therefore, from being accounted for as equity.
+As a result of the provision that the Private Placement Warrants, when held by someone other than the initial purchasers or their permitted transferees, will be redeemable by the Company, the requirements for accounting for these warrants as equity are not satisfied.
+Therefore, the Company is required to account for the Private Placement Warrants as a warrant liability and record (a) that liability at fair value, which was determined to approximate the fair value of the warrants included in the units sold in the Company's Offering, and (b) any subsequent changes in fair value as of the end of each period for which earnings are reported.
+The impact of changes in fair value on earnings may have an adverse effect on the market price of our common stock